-This introduction is only a brief description of the 2020B Bonds, as hereinafter defined, the security and source of payment for the 2020B Bonds and certain information regarding Salt Lake County, Utah (the "County").
+This introduction is only a brief description of the 2020 Bonds, as hereinafter defined, the security and source of payment for the 2020 Bonds and certain information regarding Salt Lake County, Utah (the "County").
 The information contained herein is expressly qualified by reference to the entire OFFICIAL STATEMENT.
-Investors are urged to make a full review of the entire OFFICIAL STATEMENT as well as the documents summarized or described herein.
+Investors are urged to make a full review of the entire OFFICIAL STATEMENT.

-See the following appendices that are attached hereto and incorporated herein by reference: "APPENDIX A-COMPREHENSIVE ANNUAL FINANCIAL REPORT OF SALT LAKE COUNTY, UTAH FOR FIS-CAL YEAR 2019;" "APPENDIX B-THE GENERAL INDENTURE OF TRUST;" "APPENDIX C-FORM OF OPINION OF BOND COUNSEL;" "APPENDIX D-FORM OF CONTINUING DISCLOSURE UNDERTAKING;" and "APPENDIX E-BOOK-ENTRY SYSTEM."
+See the following appendices that are attached hereto and incorporated herein by reference: "APPENDIX A-COMPREHENSIVE ANNUAL FINANCIAL REPORT OF SALT LAKE COUNTY, UTAH FOR FISCAL YEAR 2019;" "APPENDIX B-FORM OF OPINION OF BOND COUNSEL;" "APPENDIX C-FORM OF CONTINUING DISCLOSURE UNDERTAKING;" and "APPENDIX D-BOOK-ENTRY SYSTEM."

 When used herein the terms "Fiscal Year[s] 20YY" or "Fiscal Year[s] End[ed][ing] December 31, 20YY" shall refer to the year beginning on January 1 and ending on December 31 of the year indicated.
 When used herein the terms "Calendar Year[s] 20YY"; "Calendar Year[s] End[ed][ing] December 31, 20YY"; or "Tax Year 20YY" shall refer to the year beginning on January 1 and ending on December 31 of the year indicated.
-Unless otherwise indicated, capitalized terms used in this OFFICIAL STATEMENT shall have the meaning established in the Indenture (as hereinafter defined).
-See "APPEN-DIX B-THE GENERAL INDENTURE OF TRUST."
+Capitalized terms used in this OFFICIAL STATEMENT shall have the meaning established in the Resolution (as hereinafter defined).